MicrosoftDocs/Viva/Viva/topics/curate-a-topic-in-multilingual.md

 To view a published Multilingual topic page, select a language option on the upper-right language menu of the topic page.

 ## Multilingual language settings
-Viva topics language users preferrese affects hot the languages is presented.

-I fthe user preferrd langiage ui spanish, The user will be presneted with sanish content.
+The user's preferred language in Viva Topics affects how the languages are presented.
+If the user's preferred language is French, the user will be presented with Spanish content.

 ![Screenshot showing the menu of languages to select a publish Multilingual topic page.](../media/knowledge-management/ml-language-menu.png)